lmorg/murex/docs/commands/catch.md

 ```
 try {
-    out: "Hello, World!" -> grep: "non-existent string"
+    out "Hello, World!" -> grep: "non-existent string"
-    out: "This command will be ignored"
+    out "This command will be ignored"
 }

 catch {
-    out: "An error was caught"
+    out "An error was caught"
 }

 !catch {
-    out: "No errors were raised"
+    out "No errors were raised"
 }
 ```